MelodySu-Yuhan/EquivalencyCalculator/README.md

-w# calculator

-type: npm run serve to run and view the display on http://localhost:8080/
+In command line, type npm run serve to run and view the display on http://localhost:8080/